 \section{Abstract}

-Towards practical applications of Electroencephalography (EEG) data, lightweight acquisition devices, equipped with a few electrodes, result in a predicament where analysis methods can only leverage EEG data with extremely low spatial resolution.
-Recent methods mainly focus on using mathematical interpolation methods and Convolutional Neural Networks for EEG super-resolution (SR), but they suffer from high computation costs, extra bias, and few insights in spatiotemporal dependency modeling.
-To this end, we propose the ESTformer, an EEG SR framework utilizing spatiotemporal dependencies based on the Transformer.
-The ESTformer applies positional encoding methods and the Multi-head Self-attention mechanism to the space and time dimensions, which can learn spatial structural information and temporal functional variation.
-The ESTformer, with the fixed masking strategy, adopts a mask token to up-sample the low-resolution (LR) EEG data in case of disturbance from mathematical interpolation methods.
-On this basis, we design various Transformer blocks to construct the Spatial Interpolation Module (SIM) and the Temporal Reconstruction Module (TRM).
-Finally, the ESTformer cascades the SIM and the TRM to capture and model spatiotemporal dependencies for EEG SR with fidelity.
-Extensive experimental results on two EEG datasets show the effectiveness of the ESTformer against previous state-of-the-art methods and verify the superiority of the SR data to the LR data in EEG-based downstream tasks of person identification and emotion recognition.
-The proposed ESTformer demonstrates the versatility of the Transformer for EEG SR tasks.
+Towards practical applications of Electroencephalography (EEG), lightweight acquisition devices garner significant attention.
+However, EEG channel selection methods are commonly data-sensitive and cannot establish a unified sound paradigm for EEG acquisition devices.
+Through reverse conceptualisation, we formulated EEG applications in an EEG super-resolution (SR) manner, but suffered from high computation costs, extra interpolation bias, and few insights into spatiotemporal dependency modelling.
+To this end, we propose ESTformer, an EEG SR framework that utilises spatiotemporal dependencies based on the transformer.
+ESTformer applies positional encoding methods and a multihead self-attention mechanism to the space and time dimensions, which can learn spatial structural correlations and temporal functional variations.
+ESTformer, with the fixed mask strategy, adopts a mask token to upsample low-resolution (LR) EEG data in the case of disturbance from mathematical interpolation methods.
+On this basis, we designed various transformer blocks to construct a spatial interpolation module (SIM) and a temporal reconstruction module (TRM).
+Finally, ESTformer cascades the SIM and TRM to capture and model the spatiotemporal dependencies for EEG SR with fidelity.
+Extensive experimental results on two EEG datasets show the effectiveness of ESTformer against previous state-of-the-art methods, demonstrating the versatility of the Transformer for EEG SR tasks.
+The superiority of the SR data was verified in an EEG-based person identification and emotion recognition task, achieving a 2\% to 38\% improvement compared with the LR data at different sampling scales.